eduardz1/ensimag-nificent-thesis/src/lib.typ

     grid.hline(stroke: 1pt + black),
   ))

-  show bibliography: it => {
+  // show bibliography: it => {
-    show text: it => {
+  //   show text: it => {
-      // we must not attempt to evaluate text that is not valid markup
+  //     // we must not attempt to evaluate text that is not valid markup
-      // thankfully most text _is_, but unbalanced closing brackets don't work if it.text == "]" { return it }
+  //     // thankfully most text _is_, but unbalanced closing brackets don't work
+  //     if it.text == "]" { return it }

-      // evaluate any formatting
+  //     // evaluate any formatting
-      let result = eval(it.text, mode: "markup")
+  //     let result = eval(it.text, mode: "markup")
-      // if nothing was formatted, return the original content
+  //     // if nothing was formatted, return the original content
-      // to avoid infinite recursion
+  //     // to avoid infinite recursion
-      if result.func() == text { return it }
+  //     if result.func() == text { return it }

-      // emit the formatted content
+  //     // emit the formatted content
-      result
+  //     result
-    }
+  //   }
-    it
+  //   it
-  }
+  // }

-  show: alexandria(prefix: "x-")

-  bib-func

   set page(numbering: "1")
   show: headings-on-odd-page

   counter(page).update(0)

-  show: init-glossary.with(glossary-entries, term-links: true)

   body